Penguins478/LSTM-Stock-Prediction-App/README.md

 Integrated NLP techniques such as sentiment analysis and text summarization using tf-idf for access to quick trading insights.

+Just input the link of the website you want to analyze and this program will automatically scrape it using BeautifulSoup.
+After BeautifulSoup retrieves all of the plaintext, the natural language processing begins.

 Created using React and Django.

 Video Demonstration: